Mount Stuart Square: Places of worship

 Mount Stuart Square has been home to a number of religious buildings, in addition to its function as a residential and commercial space.
-The only remaining building is St Stephens Church, designed by architect E. M. Bruce Vaughan and constructed between 1900 and 1902.
+The only remaining building is St Stephen's Church, designed by architect E. M. Bruce Vaughan and constructed between 1900 and 1902.
 It is located at the junction with West Bute Street.
 Designed in a Gothic style, the parish was deconsecrated in 1992.
 Between 2003 and 2009, the building was used as a live music venue called The Point.
 The Bethel English Baptist Chapel, located near the southern entrance to the square, was built in 1858 and renovated in 1898 and again in 1910.
 It was brick built in the Classical and Lombardic/Italianate style over two storeys, and was the location of Ivor Novello's baptism.
 This chapel closed in 1965 and the Casablanca Club operated from the site from 1965 to 1985.
 It was demolished in the 1990s, the land used as a carpark until in 2021 when construction completed on the Casablanca Buildings, a boutique high-rise apartment block.
 The Siloam Welsh Baptist Chapel in the northeast corner next to Lloyds Bank, was opened in 1859, but in 1902 converted into a commercial building known as Phoenix House, which retained the majority of the original building except the font wall.
 The Mount Stuart Welsh Independent Chapel, now demolished, was built in 1858 and rebuilt in 1864 to the design of architect Thomas Thomas of Landore.